Pennsylvania Court Records

 PennDOT is charged with processing requests for state driving records.
 Members of the public may obtain various kinds of driving records depending on their intended use.
 Requestors may request their basic driving record (which excludes accidents or violations), accident history, traffic violation information, or full driving history (which includes ticket/citation history).

 Pennsylvania driving record requests may be made online, in person, or via mail.
-Online queries require the requestor to make their order using the PennDOT Driver Record Printing Page.
+Online queries require the requester to make their order using the PennDOT Driver Record Printing Page.
 To order a record, the requesting party must provide the subject's date of birth, Pennsylvania driver's license number, and the last four digits of their social security number.
-All requests are validated by the payment of the required fee, without which the order will not be processed.
+All requests are validated by paying the required fee, without which the order will not be processed.

 Driving record requests may be made in person or by mail by completing the Request for Driver Information.
-The completed form, along with the indicated fees, must then be enclosed and delivered to the local PennDOT office.
+The completed form and the indicated fees must then be enclosed and delivered to the local PennDOT office.

 How to Recover Lost Traffic Tickets in Pennsylvania

-Interested members of the public may find misplaced traffic tickets and citations by using the UJSP's PAePAY or by contacting the presiding traffic court/magisterial district court of the required jurisdiction.
+Interested members of the public may find misplaced traffic tickets and citations by using the UJSP's PAePAY or contacting the presiding traffic court or magisterial district court of the required jurisdiction.

-To access lost traffic tickets using the PAePAY tool, the requesting party will be required to provide a traffic citation number, court docket number, or the driver's first and last name.
+To access lost traffic tickets using the PAePAY tool, the requesting party must provide a traffic citation number, court docket number, or the driver's first and last name.
 Alternatively, lost tickets may be obtained by contacting the Magisterial District Court of the court where the ticket was issued.
 This will also require information to facilitate ticket search.
-Thus, offenders are advised to memorize the citation number and place of the ticket as well as the name of the issuing officer and the violation for which they were charged.
+Thus, offenders are advised to memorize the citation number and place of the ticket, the name of the issuing officer, and the violation for which they were charged.

 Pennsylvania's Driving Record Point System